 Classroom learning data is from teachers using assessments within My Teaching Strategies (MTS).
 The following data shows weaknesses and strengths in MAISD GSRP classrooms as identified by observational note taking data.
-This data was compiled from the first two check points of 2020-21 MTS data.
-The data reflect where students came into GSRP at and where they ended up at the end of the year.
+This data was compiled from the first two check points of 2022-23 MTS data.
+The data reflects where students came into GSRP and where they ended up at the end of the year.
+This data reflects student growth as observed by classroom teaching teams.